-Since 2 January 2018 passengers are benefitting from a bigger and better station with new platforms for more trains, a new concourse and better connections.
+Since January 2018, passengers have benefitted from new platforms for more trains, a new concourse and better connections.

-New entrances on Tooley Street and St Thomas Street now better connect the surrounding areas to the station
+- New entrances on Tooley Street and St Thomas Street, better connecting the station to surrounding areas

-There are also now more trains to more destinations including a future connection to Crossrail services at Farringdon, providing links across and beyond London in all directions.
+- Better journey options to more destinations, including a future connection to Crossrail services at Farringdon, providing links across and beyond London in all directions.

 Keeping London Bridge moving

-Work at the station will continue in 2018 on the Upper Concourse, Stainer Street and in preparation for more shops and cafes to open.
-These works will take place on evenings and at weekends to minimise disruption.
+Work at the station on the Upper Concourse, Stainer Street and in preparation for more shops, cafes and retail units, continues during 2018.
+Works will take place on evenings and at weekends to minimise disruption.